 - School ground supervision begins at 8:10 a.m.
-Students should not arrive at school before this time. - Student are to begin lining up at 8:22 when the warning bell sounds - Students will enter the building in an orderly fashion and are expected to be seated in their c. - Parents are welcome to wait with their children as they line up in the morning.
+Students should not arrive at school before this time. - Student are to begin lining up when the warning bell sounds at 8:20am - Students will enter the building in an orderly fashion - Parents are welcome to wait with their children as they line up in the morning.